CowboyTim/perl-docker/README.md

         --network host \
         --tag myapp:latest

+# Building PERL CPAN dockers

+Most of the PurePerl CPAN modules will (or at least should) be possible to build into a docker that can be used as  a precompiled CPAN docker.
+Pure XS modules can be built, but when external libraries are needed, these need to be added as a seperate Dockerfile.

+To make a PurePerl CPAN module:

+    perl dockerize_cpan.pl JSON JSON::XS JSON::PP

+This will use the aardbeiplantje/perl:5.32.0-dev-latest docker to make 3 different dockers, one for each cpan specified.
+Note that a cpan module can include dependencies, those will also be added to that cpan docker at build.

 # TODO

 * make a trimmed runtime, although this is usually up to the needs of the project
+* make the docker cpan use the cpan module's version nr
+* tag all of the dockers with a git ref
+* allow for making layers that include more then 1 cpan module in dockerize_cpan.pl
+* find a way to automate the external library check
+* add a simple test for the built cpan module